vlandham/captain_z/out/captain_z.md

 The Sea Breaker was moored up a stones throw from Castle Island.
 Captain Spears' plan was for he and his pirate crew to get a good night's sleep, and then have the whole next day to search for the treasure shown on his map.
 He had even made his crew go to bed early, much to their grumbling and complaining.

-But as he and his crew were putting on their pajamas, a little rowboat slowly and quietly rowed its way toward their mighty pirate ship.
+But as he and his crew were putting on their pajamas, a little rowboat slowly and quietly stole its way toward their mighty pirate ship.

-Captain Z was the only person in that little rowboat, along with a hook and rope, her lamp, and of course her grand feathered captains hat.
+Captain Z was the only person in that little rowboat, along with a hook and rope, her lamp, and of course, her feathered hat.

-As the sky darkened into night, Captain Z rowed right up to the side of the big pirate ship.
+As the sky darkened into night, Captain Z pushed right up to the side of the big pirate ship.
 Swinging her hook and rope around, she threw it up and snagged the hook around the rail.
-Then Captain Z was up on the top deck - quick as a wink and quiet as a mouse.
+Quick as a wink, and quiet as a mouse, Captain Z was up on the top deck.

 She tiptoed across the deck, toward the door leading below deck.
 Carefully, she skipped over squeaky looking planks and tangles of rope that might trip her up.